bearloga/2010-US-Census-Shiny-App/README.md

 ![Preview of the resulting web app.][3]

 The data on the counties, tracts, block groups, blocks, and CDPs totals  4.7 GB, which will take a while to download.
+However, you only need to download county, tract, and block group data which is less than 500 mb.
 When you've downloaded the packages, run:

 ```
 install.packages(c("maptools","maps"));